tinacms/tinacms/packages/tinacms/src/admin/README.md

 > Make sure you use the latest version of `tinacms` and `@tinacms/cli`!

 1. Make sure `/admin` is open and available.
-  * For existing sites, we need to ensure there are no routes currently using `/admin`.
+  * For existing sites, we need to ensure there are no routes currently using or conflicting with `/admin`.
 In the future, we'd like to make `TinaAdmin`'s base route configurable, but for now, remove or rename any files under `/pages/admin`.

 2. Add `pages/admin/[[...tina]].tsx`
   * `TinaAdmin` leverages a wildcard, catch-all route (`/admin/*`) for all of its routing.
 All you need to do is add two lines to this file: